 At HostGator, we think everyone has something worth sharing on the world wide web.
 But starting a website can be intimidating.
-Maybe you’re not sure what topic you should focus on.
+Maybe you’re not sure what topic you should focus on or how to create a website.
 Maybe you’re not sure it will be successful.
 Or maybe you’re not sure you would attract an audience.
 Our recent Facebook contest winner, Linda, has proven that taking a risk can have a large reward.

 Linda won our Facebook contest where we asked, “How did your HostGator website change your life?”
 We received over 100 entries from people all over the world in industries ranging from hospitality to seasoned entrepreneurs to novice business owners.
 Although all of the entries offered insights to how having an online presence has changed their business, Linda’s story offered a unique perspective.